lukaswals/unified_tracking_benchmark/README.md

 5. Execute `run_evaluation.m` script to evaluate on the desired dataset.

 ## To-do List (in no particular order)
-* Add configuration for evaluating in Temple-Color-128 dataset
 * Results per challenging attributes
 * Add more up-to-date results (if you want to help with this, please contact me!, any help is more than welcome!)
 * Possibility of writing a script to execute tracker code that is not included in the `trackers` folder (maybe?)